-MUS 599.
-MUSIC EDUCATION THESIS (0-2 sem. hrs.)
-This is a culminating course in the MME degree program intended to allow research in an area applicable to music education.
-The student may elect a project in music theory or history; conducting; arranging and/or composition; pedagogy specific to a given performance area; specific techniques or philosophies in music education; or other areas of study which would serve to improve the student's knowledge and skills in music teaching.
+MUS 599A.
+MUSIC EDUCATION THESIS PREPARATION (1-2 sem. hrs.)
+The preparation component of the MME thesis track intended to allow research in an area applicable to music education.
+The student may select a project in music theory or history; conducting; arranging and/or composition; pedagogy specific to a given performance area; specific techniques or philosophies in music education; or other areas of study which will serve to improve the student's knowledge and skills in music teaching.
 The student may choose a practicum approach in which the student plans, implements, evaluates, and reports on an action research that stems from the student's professional environment.
-To register for MUS 599 the student must complete a Learning Contract that requires the permission of a faculty mentor, the student's advisor, and the Director of the M. M. E. program.
-Successful completion of either MUS 598 or MUS 599 is required for completion of the degree.
-Prerequisites: MUS 502, 522, 548, 563, 573, 574, and completion of a minimum of 24 hours of coursework in the MME program.
-MUS 599 is repeatable to a maximum of 4 hours.
-After initial enrollment in MUS 599, students stay continuously registered until completion.
-Students must register for at least one semester hour credit during the term in which the Thesis is completed.
+Prerequisites: Approved Learning Contract; MUS 502, 522, 548, 563, 573, 574, and completion of a minimum of 24 hours of coursework in the MME program.
+This course is repeatable, with a maximum of 4 sem. hrs. to be applied as degree requirements.
+Students must register for MUS 599A until completion of the thesis document and eligibility to register for MUS 599B: Music Thesis Defense.